nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 NameContainsKeywordsPredicate object is then created, containing the name that the user has entered.
 This NameContainsKeywordsPredicate object is then used to create a FindCommand object.

-Subsequently, the `parseCommand` method in `LogicManager` will continute to create a `CommandResult`, displaying a success message and a list of the students that match up the name.
+Subsequently, the `parseCommand` method in `LogicManager` will continue to create a `CommandResult`, displaying a success message and a list of the students that match the name.

 <br>